Batak languages: Internal classification

 The Batak languages can be divided into two main branches, Northern Batak and Southern Batak.
 Simalungun was long considered an intermediary, but in current classifications it is recognized as part of the Southern branch.
-Within Northern Batak, a study noted 76% cognate words between Karo and Alas, 81% with Pakpak, 80% with Simalungun, and 30% with Malay (Indonesian).
+Within Northern Batak, a study noted 80% cognate words between Karo and Alas, 81% with Pakpak, 76% with Simalungun & Toba, and 30% with Malay (Indonesian).
 Karo and Toba Batak are mutually unintelligible.

-Mandailing and Angkola are closer related to each other than to Toba.
-The geographical influences on the Batak languages can be seen in the map in the infobox; Lake Toba separates the Karo from direct contact with the Toba.